 Eventually your practice will bring you to the experience of unio mystica, the experience of mystical union with God or the inner realization of oneness/Truth.
 When you reach this point of spiritual confirmation where you acquire a “conviction” of the Truth borne out of direct personal experience, you are well into your inner journey proceeding deeper and farther along the mystical path of life.

-You can progress further in your contemplative practice with the help of books such as The Art of Meditation (shown above) and Beyond Words and Thoughts (shown above), both by Joel Goldsmith, and Passage Meditation (shown at the left) by Eknath Easwaran (A number of these authors’ books are available also in eBook version).
+You can progress further in your contemplative practice with the help of books such as The Art of Meditation (shown in the previous segment) and Beyond Words and Thoughts (shown above), both by Joel Goldsmith, and Passage Meditation (shown at the left) by Eknath Easwaran (A number of these authors’ books are available also in eBook version).
 You simply cannot go wrong with the guidance and instruction provided in these books.